haywse/haywse.github.io/index.md

 ### **About Me**

-I am currently a fifth year PhD student in the [Department of Statistics](http://galton.uchicago.edu/) at the [University of Chicago](https://www.uchicago.edu/).
-I am very happy to be advised by [Rina Foygel Barber](http://galton.uchicago.edu/~rina/).
-My research is supported by [Kwanjeong Fellowship](http://en.ikef.or.kr/).
+I am currently a Postdoctoral fellow at UC Berkeley's [Foundations of Data Analysis (FODA) Institute](https://foda.berkeley.edu/) and also a fellow at [Berkeley Institute for Data Science (BIDS)](https://bids.berkeley.edu/).
+Previously, I did my PhD in Statistics at the [University of Chicago](http://galton.uchicago.edu/) where I was fortunate to be advised by [Rina Foygel Barber](http://galton.uchicago.edu/~rina/).
+My PhD research was supported by [Kwanjeong Fellowship](http://en.ikef.or.kr/).

-My current research is centered on high-dimensional statistics and (non)convex optimization.
-I also work on calibration and image reconstruction for medical imaging.
+My current research is centered on high-dimensional statistics and (non)convex optimization with a focus on sparse and low rank optimization, statistical inference, and local graph clustering.
+I am also interested in applications of statistical and optimization methods to diverse areas such as medical imaging, population genetics, and healthcare.
 I also look forward to exploring research in other areas of statistics and machine learning!

 ### **Education**